Khmarigou/Infinite-Canvas/readme.md

 ## Use

 You can move by using the right click of your mouse.
-Juste press the left button to start a line and release when you where you want to finish the line, the lines will automatically be align with the grid. \n
+Juste press the left button to start a line and release when you where you want to finish the line, the lines will automatically be align with the grid.
-You can choose the color of the line on the top by clicking the color wanted. \n The **Switch theme** button change the background with some darker color for using white lines. \n The **Clear** button clear all the canvas. ⚠️ this action is definitive.
+You can choose the color of the line on the top by clicking the color wanted.
+The **Switch theme** button change the background with some darker color for using white lines.
+The **Clear** button clear all the canvas. ⚠️ this action is definitive.
 The **Background off/on** button tell if the background need to be downloaded with the image.
-When the button is red the image is a png without any background, when it's green it will keep a white background. \n
+When the button is red the image is a png without any background, when it's green it will keep a white background.
-The **Save** button saves the image in png, only the part with drawings will be downloaded, not all the canvas. *This not work with the python version, see below*\n
+The **Save** button saves the image in png, only the part with drawings will be downloaded, not all the canvas. *This not work with the python version, see below*

 Have fun !